MrPowers/mack/README.md

 ## Delta File Sizes

-The `delta_file_sizes` function prints the amount of files and the average file size for a delta table.
+The `delta_file_sizes` function prints the amount of files and the average file size for a given Delta Table.

 Suppose you have the following Delta Table, partitioned by `col1`: